quantumarmadillo/quantumarmadillo/README.md

 - 👋 Hi, I’m Vapor One Eternal.
-I use Quantum Armadillo based on the Olympus WS-82x series.
+I use Quantum Armadillo based on the Olympus WS-822, personally.

 - 👀 I like looking at different things to examine patterns.
 Things like Chinese characters, source code, time cycles, etc.